Do Water Filters Make Water Taste Better?

 A reverse osmosis system (RO) employs a semi-permeable membrane to filter out contaminants that can alter the smell, taste, and overall quality of water.
 RO systems are typically point-of-use filters.
 You can place them under the sink or connect them to your fridge.

-Examples of contaminants that RO systems eliminate are lead, arsenic, chlorine, hard metals, iron, among others.
-In an RO system, water on the salt side of the RO membrane is pumped at high pressure and forced across, filtering out almost all contaminants in water.
+Examples of contaminants that RO systems eliminate are lead, arsenic, chlorine, hard metals, iron, and more.
+In an RO system, water on the salt side of the RO membrane is pumped at high pressure and forced across, filtering out almost all contaminants in the water.
 The water also passes through a carbon filter to remove chlorine.

 Activated carbon filters are widely used in homes.
-They offer cheap and convenient means of water filtration.
+They offer a cheap and convenient means of water filtration.
 These systems usually have a cartridge filled with burnt coconut shells.
 Other common materials used are bituminous coal and wood-based media.
-Activating carbon increases the surface area for adsorption.
-Carbon particles are porous.
+Activating carbon increases the surface area for adsorption because carbon particles are porous.

 As water passes through the activated carbon, impurities like chlorine that can alter the taste of water adhere to the carbon particles.
 This process is called adsorption.

-Carbon filters are ideal for people encountering foul tastes from the presence of chlorine in the water.
+Carbon filters are ideal for people encountering foul tastes from the presence of chlorine in their water.

 Ceramic filters